alexmcnaughton/CMPUT250/README.md

-# Altin Games development Guidelines
+# Altin Games Development Guidelines

 * __Check development notes.__ Any details on versions and demands from our design team are kept in a file named `NOTES.md`.